AndrwWang/measuremash/README.md

 ## Overview

-MeasureMash is an iOS mobile application that runs on Apple's very own *ARKit*, a powerful augmented reality platform.
+MeasureMash is an iOS mobile application that runs on Apple's *ARKit*, a powerful augmented reality platform.
 The app utilizes image anchors to track points in the real world and create a chain of fun objects such as houses, pool balls, and soccer goals from one endpoint to another.
-Users can tap the view, set the real-world distance that the resulting line segment represents, choose an everyday object, and let MeasureMash handle all the calculations and visualization.
+Users can tap the view, set the real-world distance that the resulting line segment represents, choose an everyday object, and let MeasureMash handle all the scaling and visualization.

 ## Innovation